heimdahl-xyz/heimdahl-cli/Readme.md

 - **Multiple Blockchain Support**: Supports Ethereum, Arbitrum, and more(in development).
 - **Built in Go**: Fast, portable, and efficient CLI.

-## Why?

-Current tools such as The Graph and Moralis

 ## Installation